Signposts

 surrounding woods.
 I gained the top of the notch and turned into the empty

-and breathe the cold mountain air.
+breathe the cold mountain air.

 A long green and white metal sign indicated the Appalachian Trail crossed